 Media darling/Abortion warrior Wendy Davis lost Texas by more than 20 points.
 Greg Abbott won women by nine points, based on exit polls, and annihilated Davis among white women.
 Abbott also carried a very respectable chunk of the Hispanic vote.
 And Davis' State Senate seat has been won by a pro-life conservative woman.
 Savor that one.

 (8) Republicans still have a long way to go in making inroads with minorities and young women -- and they shouldn't over-interpret this 2014 romp as a "false positive" for 2016 -- but several victories are worth highlighting.
 The conservative voters of South Carolina elected Tim Scott to his first full term as a US Senator by a huge margin.
 Scott is the first African-American elected to the Senate from a Southern state since Reconstruction.
 That's uplifting, and it busts some self-serving, race-baiting lefty narratives.
 In New York, Republican Elise Stefanik became the youngest woman ever elected to the House of Representatives, at age 30.
 Her race was a blowout.
 In Utah, Mia Love won a hard-fought victory, becoming the first black female Republican to serve in Congress.
 In West Virginia, Shelley Moore Capito became the first GOP Senator from her state since the 1950's, and its first woman Senator ever.
-And Joni Ernst is the first woman to win any Iowa election for governor, US Senate, or the House of Representatives.
+And Joni Ernst is the first woman to win

 (9) Harry Reid has been demoted.
 And despite the beat-down over which he presided, he will be running for Minority Leader.